 Among Budig Trucking’s first accounts was the L&N Railroad, which hired the company to consolidate box car freight.
 Realizing the inefficiencies of box car transportation for certain types of freight, the L&N began loading freight trailers onto flatcars.
 In the early days of intermodal, trailers were driven up ramps onto rail cars and pulled from one car to the next across bridge plates.
 Since this type of operation was very safety-intensive and required experienced drivers, the L&N looked to Budig Trucking to handle the work.
 It was this first “circus-style” loading operation that gave the company its start in the intermodal industry.

-In the years to follow, the company expanded its intermodal activity and created a new intermodal division called Parsec Inc. In 1987, the company purchased Lift Equipment Rebuilders, which specializes in the repair and maintenance of equipment, and Piggyback Services, a Chicago-based intermodal contractor founded by Eugene Pauls in 1971.
+In the years to follow, the company expanded its intermodal activity and in 1982 created a new intermodal division called Parsec.
+In 1987, the company purchased Lift Equipment Rebuilders, which specializes in the repair and maintenance of equipment, and Piggyback Services, a Chicago-based intermodal contractor founded by Eugene Pauls in 1971.

 In 1985, when deregulation was making it hard to survive in the trucking industry, the Budig Trucking division was sold.
 This allowed the company to concentrate its efforts on intermodal activity and make it the world leader it is today.